 Across 4 separate posts, I will share my top 20 Psychology books.

-- In order to qualify, I have to have read and enjoyed the books myself.
+- To qualify, I have to have read and enjoyed the books myself.

 - I will not include more than one title from each author.